MonoGame/MonoGame/Documentation/articles/migrate38.md

 Previously MonoGame installed on your machine through an installer, but from 3.8 onwards everything is installed through NuGet packages and Visual Studio Extensions.

+> **Note** MonoGame 3.8 project templates are not compatible with earlier versions of MonoGame.
+If you wish to work on or build older MonoGame projects, then you will still need to install [MonoGame 3.7.1](https://www.monogame.net/downloads/) or earlier to open them.

 ## WindowsDX and DesktopGL

 WindowsDX and DesktopGL templates now use SDK-style projects.